High school cross country runners racing — Cooper Lutkenhaus

 The math is simple: Cooper ran 1:42.27.
 The current NCAA 800m record is 1:43.25.
 He’s already a full second faster than the collegiate record.
 As George noted: “When you’re 4 seconds faster than any other high school runner in history and a full second faster than the NCAA record, it kind of just made sense.”

 Despite his professional status, Cooper remains enrolled at Northwest High School, coached by Chris Capeau at the school track, training with his teammates, and living at home with his family.
-This decision mirrors Allyson Felix’s path-professional contract out of high school in 2003, while keeping everything else normal.
+This decision mirrors Allyson Felix’s path: professional contract out of high school in 2003, with everything else staying normal.

 Coach’s Corner: Key Takeaways